-The unblocking and removal from the list of Specially Designated Nationals and Blocked Persons (“SDN List”) of the three individuals identified in this notice whose property and interests in property were blocked pursuant to Executive Order 12978 of October 21, 1995, is effective on October 2, 2009.Start Further Info
+The unblocking and removal from the list of Specially Designated Nationals and Blocked Persons (“SDN List”) of the three individuals identified in this notice whose property and interests in property were blocked pursuant to Executive Order 12978 of October 21, 1995.Start Further Info

 FOR FURTHER INFORMATION CONTACT: